aspieweeb759/sm64ex-alo/README.md

 ### Changes to Master Branch

  * CI texture support
- * Skinned Mario Model (You will want to use the original mario model if you are building with external data enabled)
  * Custom version of Puppycam
  * Extended Bounds
  * Various Bugfixes